 Aged shelf corporations can be registered in any state as a foreign company doing business in that state.
 And no other state in the U.S. offers higher levels of business privacy than Wyoming when it comes to protecting assets.

-Purchasing a shelf corporation that was formed and aged in a state like Wyoming protects not only assets, but an individual’s right to privacy as well.
+Buying a shelf corporation that was formed and aged in a state like Wyoming protects not only assets but an individual’s right to privacy as well.

 4. When it Comes to Purchasing an Aged Shelf Corporation, What Should Buyers Look For?